-- 34. DEFENDANT as a matter of corporate policy, practice, and procedure, intentionally, knowingly, and systematically failed to reimburse and indemnify the PLAINTIFF and the other CALIFORNIA CLASS Members for required business expenses incurred by the PLAINTIFF and other CALIFORNIA CLASS Members in direct consequence of discharging their duties on behalf of DEFENDANT.
+- 36. DEFENDANT as a matter of corporate policy, practice, and procedure, intentionally, knowingly, and systematically failed to reimburse and indemnify the PLAINTIFF and the other CALIFORNIA CLASS Members for required business expenses incurred by the PLAINTIFF and other CALIFORNIA CLASS Members in direct consequence of discharging their duties on behalf of DEFENDANT.
 Under California Labor Code Section 2802, employers are required to indemnify employees for all expenses incurred in the course and scope of their employment.
 Cal.
 Lab.
-Code § 2802 expressly states that "an employer shall indemnify his or her employee for all necessary expenditures or losses incurred by the employee in direct consequence of the discharge of his or her duties, or of his or her obedience to the directions of the employer, even though unlawful, unless the employee, at the time of obeying the directions, believed them to be unlawful." - 35.
+Code § 2802 expressly states that "an employer shall indemnify his or her employee for all necessary expenditures or losses incurred by the employee in direct consequence of the discharge of his or her duties, or of his or her obedience to the directions of the employer, even though unlawful, unless the employee, at the time of obeying the directions, believed them to be unlawful." - 37.
 In the course of their employment, DEFENDANT required PLAINTIFF and other CALIFORNIA CLASS Members to incur personal expenses for the use of their personal cell phones as a result of and in furtherance of their job duties.
-Specifically, PLAINTIFF and other CALIFORNIA CLASS Members were required to use their own cell phones and purchase their own tools in order to perform work related tasks.
-However, DEFENDANT unlawfully failed to reimburse PLAINTIFF and other CALIFORNIA CLASS Members for the personal expenses incurred for the use of their personal cell phones and purchase of tools.
-As a result, in the course of their employment with DEFENDANT, PLAINTIFF and other CALIFORNIA CLASS Members incurred unreimbursed business expenses that included, but were not limited to, costs related to the use of their personal cell phones and purchase of tools, all on behalf of and for the benefit of DEFENDANT.
+Specifically, PLAINTIFF and other CALIFORNIA CLASS Members were required to use their own cell phones, office supplies, printers, home internet, and vehicle in order to perform work related tasks.
+Additionally, PLAINTIFF was never reimbursed for food she purchased for DEFENDANT's clients.
+However, DEFENDANT unlawfully failed to reimburse PLAINTIFF and other CALIFORNIA CLASS

+Members for the personal expenses incurred for the use of their personal cell phones, office supplies, printers, home internet, and vehicle, as well as not reimbursing PLAINTIFF and other CALIFORNIA CLASS Members for food they purchased for clients.
+As a result, in the course of their employment with DEFENDANT, the PLAINTIFF and other CALIFORNIA CLASS Members incurred unreimbursed business expenses that included, but were not limited to, costs related to the use of their personal cell phones, office supplies, printers, home internet, vehicle and purchase, all on behalf of and for the benefit of DEFENDANT.